bartek/hfxspeeds/README.md

 ## The Device

-The device is a Raspberry Pi Model 4, a camera module, and a case.
+The device is a Raspberry Pi 4 Model B, a camera module, and a case.
 Software is written by Claude Pageau and is [open source on GitHub](https://github.com/pageauc/speed-camera).
 This software is actively maintained and continues to improve with quality discussion and amendments.

 ## References